 Typically, employees with confidential ERC codes are found in departments such as Human Resources, Academic Personnel, Chancellor's Office, and the head offices for Vice Chancellors, Deans and Provosts.
 Not all employees in these offices should have a confidential ERC code, however.
 Only those employees that meet the above definition will be designated as "confidential."

 ERC (EMPLOYEE RELATIONS CODE)

-Every employee is assigned an ERC (Employee Relations Code) code by a Compensation Analyst upon having their job description classified.
+Every position is assigned an ERC (Employee Relations Code) code by a Compensation Analyst during the classification review.
 The chart below defines each ERC code: